 - Security engineer—in charge of maintaining and updating tools and systems and is usually a software or hardware specialist.
 They are also responsible for any documentation that might be needed by other team members, such as protocols.

 - SOC manager—directs SOC operations, responsible for the SOC team.
-Responsible for synching between analysts and engineers, hiring, training, and security strategy.
+Responsible for syncing between analysts and engineers, hiring, training, and security strategy.
 Directs and orchestrates response to major security threats.

 - Chief information security officer (CISO)—establishes security related strategies, policies, and operations.
 Works closely with the CEO, informs and reports to management on security issues.

-- Director of incident response—in large companies, responsible for managing incidents as they occur and communicating security requirements to the organization in the case of a significant breach.
+- Director of incident response—responsible for managing incidents in large companies as they occur and communicating security requirements to the organization in the case of a significant breach.